buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 The window lining is the outer frame which enables the window to be fixed in position.
 The window lining is used to hold the window panels or other casements.
 The parameter of the _IfcWindowLiningProperties_ define the geometrically relevant parameter of the lining.

-> NOTE&nbsp; The _IfcWindowLiningProperties_ shall only be applied to construct the 3D shape of a window, if the attribute _IfcWindowType_.ParameterTakesPrecedence is set TRUE.
+> NOTE  The _IfcWindowLiningProperties_ shall only be applied to construct the 3D shape of a window, if the attribute _IfcWindowType_.ParameterTakesPrecedence is set TRUE.

 The _IfcWindowLiningProperties_ are included in the set of properties of _IfcWindowStyle.HasPropertySets_.
 More information about the window lining can be included in the same set of the _IfcWindowType_ using another _IfcPropertySet_ for dynamic extensions.